New Mexico Geological Society Annual Spring Meeting

 (An email address is required for the submitting author.)

-If you have multiple authors, you can click the arrows before each author's name to reorder the author listing as appropriate.
+If multiple authors have the same affiliation, use the 'Copy' button to save time and reduce clutter on the abstract.
+You can also click the arrows before each author's name to reorder the author listing as appropriate.
 If you include email addresses for your co-authors, they will each receive a confirmation of abstact submittal and a link to preview the abstract.
 Author names, affiliations, and contact information do not contribute to the word-count (see below).

 Please follow this format for your abstract to assure a neat, consistently organized abstract volume that is easy to use.
 There is a maximum of 500 words for abstracts to help limit the cost of the printed proceedings volume.
 Our intention is that each abstract in the proceedings volume will fit on one 8.5 x 11" page.